chartjs/Chart.js/docs/samples/legend/html.md

 # HTML Legend

 This example shows how to create a custom HTML legend using a plugin and connect it to the chart in lieu of the default on-canvas legend.
+For an html legend to work you need to place an empty div at your web page with the ID you provide in the options to bind to like so: `<div id="legend-container"></div>`.

 <div id="legend-container"></div>